Davidoutz/AIlly-challenge/README.md

 We can construct the adjacency list from those inputs basically in 2 steps.
 At first, we loop through the vertices list and add in the dictionary all the elements as keys.
 We need to do that because the list of edges might not contain all the existing vertices.
 Then we lop through the edges list and, considering that an edge is a tuple (v, u) which means “vertex v had a direction to u”, we append `u` to the current values of `dict[v]`.

 ## Compute the number of edges:
 The total number of edges is equal to the count of all the elements in any of the dictionary values (here 3).
-This is linear time O(n) where n is the number of vertices.

 ## Compute the number of vertices:
-The total number of vertices is equal to the count of the dictionary keys (here 4).
+The total number of vertices is equal to the count of the dictionary elements (here 4).
-This is constant time O(1).

 ## Compute the in degrees per vertex:
 The in degree of a vertex is equal to the count of its occurrence in any of the dictionary values